-Permanent Control Point (PCP).
-A permanent control point (PCP) is a secondary horizontal control monument which shall be a metal marker with the point of reference marked thereon or a four (4) inch by four (4) inch concrete monument a minimum of twenty-four (24) inches long with the point of reference marked thereon.
-P.C.P.'s shall bear the registration number of the surveyor filing the plat of record.
+Permanent Control Point.
+Permanent control point means a secondary horizontal control monument which shall be a metal marker with the point of reference marked thereon by a four (4) inch by four (4) inch concrete monument a minimum of twenty-four (24) inches long with the point of reference marked thereon.
+Permanent control points shall bear the registration number of the surveyor filing the plat of record.

-Permanent Reference Monument (PRM).
-A permanent reference monument (PRM) is a metal rod a minimum of twenty-four (24) inches long or a one and one-half (1 1/2) inch minimum diameter metal pipe a minimum of twenty (20) inches long, either of which shall be encased in a solid block of concrete or set in natural bedrock, a minimum of six (6) inches in diameter, and extending a minimum of eighteen (18) inches below the top of the monument, or a concrete monument four (4) inches by four (4) inches, a minimum of twenty-four (24) inches long, with the point of reference marked thereon.
-A metal cap marker, with the point of reference marked thereon, shall bear the registration number of the surveyor certifying the plat of record, and the letters PRM shall be placed in the top of the monument.
+Permanent Reference Monument.
+Permanent reference monument means a metal rod a minimum of twenty-four (24) inches long or a one and one-half (11⁄2) inch minimum diameter metal pipe a minimum of twenty (20) inches long, either of which shall be encased in a solid block of concrete or set in natural bedrock, a minimum of six (6) inches in diameter, and extending a minimum of eighteen (18) inches below the top of the monument, or a concrete monument four (4) inches by four (4) inches, a minimum of twenty-four (24) inches long, with the point of reference marked thereon.
+A metal cap marker, with the point of reference marked thereon, shall bear the registration number of the surveyor certifying the plat of record, and the letters PRM shall be placed on the top of the monument.